-All birds are communicative, especially before the sun sets and rises each day.
-If you want to know which parrot makes the least noise, consider getting a smaller species.
-A little parrot makes less noise.
+All birds are vocal, especially when the sun rises and sets each day.
+If you want to know which parrot makes the least noise, it’ll always be a smaller species, even if the individual bird is louder than average.

-In the wild, parrots make various sounds to communicate with flock members, especially in the morning (dawn call).
-While all parrots vocalize frequently, smaller birds are quieter than larger birds.
+Parrots vocalize to communicate with flock members, especially in the morning (dawn call).
+While all parrots frequently vocalize by pushing air through the syrinx, smaller birds are quieter than larger birds.

 Parrotlets are the quietest parrots, creating an average of 65 decibels of noise.
 Budgies can reach 68 decibels.
 Contrast this with quaker parrots (113 decibels) and sun conures (120 decibels).